1j01/jspaint/README.md

 The goal is to remake MS Paint
 (including its [little-known features](#did-you-know)), improve on it, and to extend the types of images it can edit.
+So far, it does this pretty well.

 You can also install it as a Chrome app.

 #### Current improvements include:

 * Unlimited undos/redos (as opposed to a measly 3 in Windows XP, or a somewhat less measly but still annoying 50 in Windows 7)
 * Edit transparent images!
 To create a transparent image, go to Image > Attributes... and select Transparent, then Okay, and then Image > Clear Image